danielmititelu/home-server/README.md

 create user immich with password 'immich_pw';
 create database immich owner immich;
-create extenstion if not exists vector;
+create extension if not exists vector;
 ```

 ### How to sync config files